 If there were ever caught, they were unlikely to be convicted by a judge because no one could see them as anything other than housewives, mothers and sisters.
 Even the toughest of judges would give female bootleggers much lighter sentences than their male counterparts.

-Of course the ladies took full advantage of their “delicate” position in society to become some of the most significant players in the rum-running game.
+Naturally the ladies took full advantage of their “delicate” position in society to become some of the most significant players in the rum-running game.

 I’ll leave you in the company of the women who defined the title “Queen of the Bootleggers”, Gertrude “Cleo” Lythgoe…